-An alternative was suggested that Under this alternative, BLM would not offer leases in areas where any of BLM's Class I - Existing Information Inventory Predictive Models would predict a high probability for cultural resources.
+a) In its scoping comments, a commenter suggested an alternative in which BLM would not offer leases in areas where any of BLM's Class I - Existing Information Inventory Predictive Models would predict a high probability for cultural resources.
 BLM could achieve this objective by adjusting lease boundaries to avoid such areas.
-This alternative was not considered in detail because the cultural resource analysis in this EA provides a more focused parcel-by-parcel analysis in relation to the RFD when considering impacts to cultural resources and potential effects to historic properties.
+This alternative was not considered in detail because the cultural resource review documented in the IDPR checklist for this EA provides a more focused parcel-by-parcel analysis in relation to the RFD when considering impacts to cultural resources and potential effects to historic properties.
 Additionally, the Cultural Resource Stipulation attached to all parcels and existing regulatory requirements provide mechanisms to preserve cultural resources even if the parcels are leased.